TDolbow/Best-Buy_Buy-Bot/README.md

 # Best-Buy_Buy-Bot
 This is the first revision of my Best Buy bot.
+It can be used to check the best buy website periodically for in stock items.
+If an item is in stock, this bot will add the item to its cart, and purchase the item as fast as possible.
-***How It Works***
+# How It Works
 This bot uses selenium web driver and beutiful soup to navigate the Best Buy website and buy products.

 # Required downloads
 This bot uses python3, firefox, along with several python libraries.

 Firefox can be downloaded from here: https://www.mozilla.org/en-US/firefox/